Antalya to Pamukkale By Car Adventure: 7 Amazing Places to Visit Along the Way

 The canyon itself is small and has a stream of water exiting it and cliffs on all sides.
 The water is clear and you can see crabs and fish.
 Getting to the canyon is a bit confusing (I am leaving coordinates below) but once you know the way, it takes between 10-15 minutes to walk one way while enjoying the sound of nature and beautiful views.

-I have seen a lot of canyons on my travels and although Kapuz canyon is not big, I can still admit that it is magnificent.
+I have seen a lot of canyons on my travels and although Kapuz canyon is not big and striking, it is a cozy and beautiful place where to rest and get closer to nature not far from the city.
+Hopefully, it will stay this way and people will take good care of it.
 If you have more time in Antalya and don’t want to stop on a trip to Pamukkale, come to see this canyon on another occasion.

 Since reaching the canyon is somewhat confusing, I am sharing the coordinates where we parked our car.
 You’ll need to turn from the asphalt road to a dirt road and drive for about 1.5 km to leave the car.
 From that point walk towards the canyon through the river for about 10-15 min.
 The river is usually shallow (unless it’s early spring after the rainy season).
 But there are also huge rocks in the water to help you cross it.